← Transmissions

 From Wix

-The real risks of poorly prepared migration
+The real risks of a poorly prepared migration

 Not to mention the degraded user experience.
 If your regular customers can no longer find their order history, if your URLs change without warning, if your navigation is disrupted... you risk losing the trust you have painstakingly built.